DerpyMario/Mals-Discord-Stub-Builder/README.md

 # Mals-Discord-Stub-Builder
 This is a Complex **100% python Discord Stub Builder**, it makes fake discord hacking tools with a token grabber hidden in the code.
 If you are asking why I am making this tool, well its cuz im bored.

+# Donate?
+paypal.me/TheRookie5619
+All donations are appreciated (dont donate 0.69 and stuff, dont be that guy)

 # **RUN MAINFILE.PY TO BUILD FILES**

 I will update code frequently